Home » Recipes » Ice Cream and Frozen Desserts » Nutella Ice Cream Recipe with Coconut Milk

 A can of coconut milk, dish of nutella, and dish of alcohol

-Ingredients for making Nutella ice cream
+Nutella ice cream ingredients

-Store-bought ice creams contain stabilizers and emulsifiers to inhibit freezing.
+• Alcohol – Store-bought ice creams contain stabilizers and emulsifiers to inhibit freezing.
 Adding alcohol to homemade ice cream serves a similar purpose, lowering the freezing point, preventing the base from becoming too solid, and creating an easier-to-scoop dessert.
 I use vodka because it has little to no flavor.
+You can omit the alcohol from this recipe.
+However, the ice cream will require extra time to soften before serving.
+You might also notice a less smooth consistency, with more ice crystals present.

 Dish of Nutella ice cream made with coconut milk

+As written, this ice cream recipe is not dairy-free or vegan, because Nutella contains skimmed milk powder and whey powder.
 For a dairy-free frozen dessert, replace the Nutella with a dairy-free hazelnut spread such as Justin’s Chocolate Hazelnut Butter.
-Or, try my vanilla peach granita recipe instead!
+Or, try my blueberry sorbet or my vanilla peach granita recipe instead!

 Print